-Old CCEA Grading A , 4 В С D E F G U New CCEA Grading (from 2019) A , 4 В C С D E F G U 9-1 Grading (Geography only) 9 8 7 6 5 4 3 2 2 1
+Old CCEA Grading A A A В С D E F G U New CCEA Grading (from 2019) A A A В C С D E F G U 9-1 Grading (Geography only) 9 8 7 6 5 4 3 2 2 1

-A/9 grade is awarded for outstanding achievement to approximately 7% of all GCSE candidates attaining A grades, including pupils attending grammar schools.
+A/9 grade is awarded for outstanding achievement to approximately 7% of all GCSE candidates attaining A grades, including students attending grammar schools.
 U grade denotes a candidate's failure to secure the minimum standard of achievement laid down for GCSE candidates.